cedaro/satispress/docs/security.md

 Also keep in mind that even with HTTPS enabled, the credentials will most likely be stored in clear text at some point, whether it's an `auth.json` file or directly in URLs in `composer.json`.

-_WordPress usernames and passwords will not work with the default authentication provider included in SatisPress versions after 0.2.3._
+_WordPress usernames and passwords will not work with the default authentication provider included in SatisPress._

 ## Third-Party Authentication Providers